newren/git-filter-repo/README.md

     commands](Documentation/converting-from-bfg-repo-cleaner.md#cheat-sheet-conversion-of-examples-from-bfg),
     which covers every example from the BFG website

+External sites also have [alternative formats of the user manual](https://www.mankier.com/1/git-filter-repo) available, at least for the most recent release.
+This also may be beneficial if htmlpreview.github.io starts hitting load limits.

 # Why filter-repo instead of other alternatives?

 This was covered in more detail in a [Git Rev News article on